April Archaeology Lecture & Workshops

 Have you ever wondered what it is like to be an archaeologist?

-Join us for our Hands-on Workshops beginning this month as we begin the process of documenting, sorting, and preserving artifacts excavated from an actual South Florida archaeological site.
+Join us for our Hands-on Workshops as we continue the process of documenting, sorting, and preserving artifacts excavated from an actual South Florida archaeological site.
 We will teach you how recognize and sort ancient pottery, snake, bird, and mammal bone, shell and stone tools and much more.
 Learn the techniques used by archaeologist to clean and preserve pre-historic artifacts and the proper methods of recording your discoveries.
 Future workshops will teach field techniques and include visits to sites currently being excavated with an opportunity to join working dig teams!

 Please note: Workshops are limited to those ages 16 and above